Sony & Samsung Fight For 8K TV Dominance, But Here’s Why It Doesn’t Matter

 Moving back to the Sony release, it’s called the Z9G and it’s expected for June of 2019.
 The Z9G will include all the usual trimmings that go into Sony’s latest and best ultra-premium 4K UHD TVs.
 These include Picture Processor X1 Ultimate processing technology, Pixel Contrast Booster for more color and contrast in bright areas, Netflix Calibrated Mode and IMAX Enhanced with DTS audio.

-What makes the Sony 8K television most impressive though is that it will be one gargantuan OLED TV, and not an LCD model like the Samsung 8K edition.
-This is particularly interesting because (as we noted in our review of the Q900), the Samsung edition’s deepest flaw was its surprisingly low native contrast ratio.
+What makes the Sony 8K television most impressive though is that it will be one extremely expensive LED TV, even more so than the Samsung 8K edition.
+This is particularly interesting because (as we noted in our review of the Q900), the Samsung edition’s specs are extremely similar to those of the Z9G.
 The presence of Samsung’s new Wide Viewing Angle technology gives the Q900 excellent viewing angles but in doing so, it takes away from some of its brightness, color rendering and its contrast delivery in particular.
+The Z9G offers a similar technology and is thus likely to suffer similar problems, which definitely were present to a small degree in the Master Series Z9F from late 2018.

-Sony’s version of an 8K TV will suffer none of these problems specifically because of its OLED panel, which offers perfect, total black levels, infinite contrast and doesn’t need to reduce display performance in the process.
-OLED also naturally offers wide viewing angles by default.
-In other words, The Z9G looks like it might offer something even better than what Samsung’s 8K innovation has already delivered.
-We’re excited to see just how much of an improvement the Z9G delivers.
+In other words, despite its higher price, The Z9G looks like it might offer something very similar to or only modestly better than what Samsung’s 8K innovation has already delivered.
+We’re however still excited to see just how much of an improvement the Z9G delivers.

-That said, while the Samsung Q900 is definitely expensive by any normal consumer market measure, the Z9G takes price to a whole new stratospheric level.
+Again though, while the Samsung Q900 is definitely expensive by any normal consumer market measure, the Z9G takes price to a whole new stratospheric level.
 The 98 inch monster is going to be retailing for a truly whopping $70,000.
-Even by OLED TV standards, this is insane.
-Yes, OLED TVs have traditionally always been especially pricey things, and Sony’s in particular are known for their high post-release price tags but with the Z9G Sony has really pushed the envelope on consumer market ultra-luxury home theater.
-For more budget-minded consumers (and in order to more effectively compete with Samsung or any other potential rival outside the market for ultra-rich buyers) Sony is also releasing a smaller 85 inch Z9G 8K OLED edition for a mere $12,999.
+Even by 8K TV standards, this is insane.
+Yes, Sony’s TVs in particular are known for their high post-release price tags but with the Z9G Sony has really pushed the envelope on consumer market ultra-luxury home theater.
+For more budget-minded consumers (and in order to more effectively compete with Samsung or any other potential rival outside the market for ultra-rich buyers) Sony is also releasing a smaller 85 inch Z9G 8K edition for a mere $12,999.
 This is still crazily expensive but brings the Z9G closer to the prices of its Samsung rival and in fact makes it cheaper than Samsung’s 82 inch edition of the Q900, which currently sells for just over $14,000.
 That said, Samsung still manages to outdo Sony on the 8K TV front with further size and price options in the form of both 75 inch and 65 inch Q900 editions that are much more accessibly priced.

-For now, those of you who might be interested in Sony’s 8K OLED Z9G edition as your preferred choice for just finally having to have an 8K TV in your homes, you’ll have to wait until June of 2019.
-Right now, if you don’t mind the somewhat inferior LCD technology (which still produces incredible picture quality), the Samsung Q900 8K HDR LCD TV is already available and its smallest edition, the 65 inch model costs less than $5,000 –making it an outright bargain compared to the smaller of the two upcoming Sony Z9G models.
+For now, those of you who might be interested in Sony’s 8K Z9G edition as your preferred choice for just finally having to have an 8K TV in your homes, you’ll have to wait until June of 2019.
+Right now, if you don’t mind Samsung technology (which still produces incredible picture quality), the Samsung Q900 8K HDR LCD TV is already available and its smallest edition, the 65 inch model costs less than $4,000 –making it an outright bargain compared to the smaller of the two upcoming Sony Z9G models.

 With all of these things said, we do have to note that going for an 8K TV right now is not the best value per dollar spent choice you could make for your home theater budget.